 - Common starfish

 There are some wonderful beaches for rock pooling all over the UK, so you won’t have to travel too far to find the perfect rocky shore to look for some wildlife.

-9) Treyarnon Cove, Cornwall Treyarnon Cove near Padstow in Cornwall is a beautiful sandy beach surrounded by cliffs and backed by sand dunes.
+Treyarnon Bay near Padstow in Cornwall is a beautiful sandy beach surrounded by cliffs and backed by sand dunes.
 The rocky landscape means there are plenty of rock pools to discover at low tide, with shrimps, crabs and small fish.

 10) Creswell Beach, Northumberland

 Creswell Beach is a long sandy beach just south of Druridge Bay in Northumberland.
 It is renowned for it’s wildlife and is a great spot for birdwatching, and has a great selection of rock pools which are perfect for looking for sea creatures at low tide.
 Its high sand dunes are great for offering some protection from the wind, making it a perfect spot for a family day out.